thiviyanT/SSGG/README.md

 ## Output

 The output of the `generate_shapes.py` script is a zipped folder containing the generated images and corresponding scene graphs.
-Each image contains the specified number of unique colored shapes, and the knowledge graph describes the shapes, their positions, and colors.
+Each image contains a specified number of unique coloured shapes, and the knowledge graph describes the shapes, their positions, and colours.

-The zip file is named concisely to include the random seed, number of elements, and the height and width of the images, e.g., `SSGG5_10000_(500x500)_seed42.zip`.
+The zip file is named concisely to include the random seed, the number of elements, and the height and width of the images, e.g., `SSGG5_10000_(500x500)_seed42.zip`.

 ### Data Split